Creating Common Shift Times

 Common Shift Times are the shifts you use regularly and can help you create other shifts more quickly while building your Schedule.
 Specifically, they are the shift times you've used in the past 3 weeks, and are the ones you’ll most likely use again.

 Follow the steps below to see how Common Shift Times work:

 Using the 'List' or 'List by Role' layout

-As you manually add shifts to the schedule while in the 'List' or 'List by Role' layout, they are auto-created as Common Shift Times for easy re-use in future schedules.
+As you manually add shifts to the schedule while in the 'List' or 'List by Role' layout, they are auto-created for those Roles as Common Shift Times for easy re-use in future schedules.

-As they are auto-created, the Common Shift Times will appear in a drop-down menu (see image below), allowing you to quickly select a shift time.
+Since they are auto-created, the Common Shift Times will appear in a drop-down menu (shown below), allowing you to quickly select a shift time.

 Using the 'Time Frames' layout

-While in the 'Time Frames' layout, Common Shifts Times will appear to the left, allowing you to schedule employees into a specific shift.
+While in the 'Time Frames' layout, Common Shifts Times will appear to the left, allowing you to schedule employees to fill in a specific shift.

-You can add a new 'Time Frame' by clicking the 'Add time frame' button below the existing shift times.
-This will not create a common shift time unless you actually schedule someone for the shift.
+You can add a new 'Time Frame' by clicking the 'Create Time frames' button below the existing shift times.

 BD = Business Decline